 Topical numbing creams work by reducing the sensitivity of your dick so you don’t feel as much stimulation during sex as you normally would.
 Just like a doctor would rub on your skin before an injection, you’re meant to apply the gel or spray roughly ten minutes before sex.

-By practicing on your own first you can gauge how well it works for you and how much of the product you think you might need.
+By practising on your own first you can gauge how well it works for you and how much of the product you think you might need.
 Always read the label of these products to check for the active ingredients, only use them outside the body (not in your arse boys) and if you’re in doubt, speak to a doctor or health care provider.

 If you were born with a penis, then you were also probably born with a prostate (the male G spot) and a lucky few cum really quickly when bottoming without having their dicks touched.